-Exe Executive Summary
+Exe cutive Sumn nary · i

-Tat Table of Contents
+Tab Table of Contents

-I. Background
+١. I. Background

-11. Method of Operation 2
+Π. Method of C Operation 2

-A. From Se uggestions to Options 2
+A. From Su ggestions to Options 2

-B. Choosir ng Among Options 2
+B. Choosin g Among Options 2

 a.
-Develop ing the List of Options 3
+Developi ng the List of Options З

 b.
-Develop bing an Inventory 4
+Developi ing an inventory 5 4

 c.
-Compili ng a Set of Criteria 5
+Compilin ig a Set of Criteria \$ 5

 d.
-Examini ing the Options 7
+Examinir ng the Options 24 - 7

-Interim Summary
+Interim Sum mary 8

 e.
-Designir ng Alternative Possibilities 9
+Designin g Alternative Possibilities 9

-10. .
-Appendix: Individual Options Papers
+111. Appendix: I

 Option #3 To Focus Efforts on the High School Age Group 13

 Option #6 To Focus Efforts on the Family 16

 Option #7 To Focus Efforts on Adults 20

-To Develop and Improve the Supplementary School and High School) .
-24
+To Develop and Improve the Supplementary School and High School) 24

-Option #10 and High Sc To Develop and Improve the Day School (Elementary chool) 28
+Option #10 and High Sc 28

 Option #11 To Develop Informal Education 32

 Option #12 To Develop Israel Experience Programs 36

 Option #13 Informal Edu To Develop Integrated Programs of Formal and ucation 40

-Option #15 To Develop Curriculum and Methods 44 Option #16 To Develop Early Childhood Programs 49 To Develop Programs for the Family and the Adults the #6 and #7) 16/20 Option #18 To Develop Programs for the College Population 52 Option #19 Jewish Educ To Enhance the Use of Media and Technology for ation 56 Option #20 Jewish Educ To Deal with the Shortage of Qualified Personnel for ation 60 • To Deal with the Community Its Leadership and Its as Major Agents for Change in Any Area 64 Option #26 Education To Generate Significant Additional Funding for Jewish 64 nowledgem ent 67
+Option #15 To Develop Curriculum and Methods 44 Option #16 To Develop Early Childhood Programs 49 • To Develop Programs for the Family and the Adults ith #6 and #7) 1 6/20 Option #18 To Develop Programs for the College Population 52 Option #19 Jewish Educ To Enhance the Use of Media and Technology for cation 56 Option #20 Jewish Educ To Deal with the Shortage of Qualified Personnel for cation 60 To Deal with the Community Its Leadership and Its - as Major Agents for Change in Any Area - 64 :.
+Option #26 Education To Generate Significant Additional Funding for Jewish د. : 64 : A¢ knowledgem ent 67